Arsenal F.C. supporters

-London based Arsenal Football Club has developed a very strong following since its founding in 1886.
-Since the 1980s, Arsenal's fans have often been referred to as Gooners, a derivation from the team's nickname, the "Gunners".
+London based Arsenal Football Club has developed a strong following since its founding in 1886.
+Since the 1980s, Arsenal's fans have often been referred to as Gooners, a derivative of the team's nickname, the "Gunners".

 Many fanzines, blogs, podcasts and fans websites have been dedicated to the club and the fans have long-standing rivalries with several other clubs; the most notable of which is with near neighbours Tottenham Hotspur, with whom they regularly contest the North London derby.

 The club and the fans have regularly featured in portrayals of football in British culture but Arsenal fans come from far and wide; a 2005 report estimated Arsenal's global fanbase at 112 million, the third-largest in the world.
 A September 2011 report estimated Arsenal's fanbase at 100 million worldwide, still making them the third-largest team in terms of supporters.

 Arsenal fans have long been stereotyped for the dissatisfaction they appear to feel – and express – towards their club.
 Sometimes the regular low-level grumbling will erupt, with severe criticisms and bitter feelings being aired.
-An example of this in the 2010s was a vociferous group – dubbed "The Anti-Arsenal Arsenal" – that had manager Arsène Wenger as the principle target of their dissatisfactions.
+An example of this in the 2010s was a vociferous group – dubbed "The Anti-Arsenal Arsenal" – that had manager Arsène Wenger as the principal target of their dissatisfactions.
 However, the perception of Arsenal fans as being hard to please is an old one.
 Even at times of success antagonism was noted.
 Such was the experience of the title winning teams of 1953 and 1971.
 Not even the figure behind the successful 1930s team successes was spared: Herbert Chapman complained of the activities of the "boo-boys" and title-winning manager George Graham was strongly criticised over choice of players and tactical strategy.

 In 2010, Arsenal supporters became the first fans of a Premier League club able to buy percentages of a stake in Arsenal through a "fanshare" scheme, therefore giving them rights to attend shareholders meetings.